RELIABLE & CONFIDENT

 Executive Assistant

 Gabi is a Jill of all trades.
-Not only did she catch Brennan's eye, the entire family recognized her professional merits when she joined CAWC in 2016.
-Her construction background and extensive IT and organizational skills have become indispensable in updating and streamlining office procedures.
-She also visits job sites with estimators to assist with job quotes.
-Gabi's efforts are key to keeping the operation current in today's environment.
+Not only did Brennan admire her, the entire family recognized her professional merit.
+Gabi joined CAWC in 2016.
+With a background in construction, extensive IT experience, and organizational skills, she has become indispensable in updating and streamlining all office procedures.

 VICTOR RASCON